ParamagicDev/brown-project/README.md

 ## Talking points

-Sorting functionality
+- Sorting functionality

+  - Sorting by month / day requires parsing the date month and date day values

-Off by one errors with dates when comparing with localtime vs UTC time.
+- Off by one errors with dates when comparing with localtime vs UTC time.
 Theoretically, its a persons birthday in one time zone but not another.
+Western hemisphere is behind 1 day if UTC time is set to 0.